Sodium polyacrylate: Overview

-Super-absorbent Nanofibers (SANs)
+Super-absorbent nanofibers (SANs)

 Super-absorbent polymers are an innovative class of hydrogel products that can be used in many applications including hygiene products, drug delivery systems, agriculture, biomedicine, and wastewater treatment.
 A method called electrospinning is used to fabricate super-absorbent nanofibers (SANs) because of their advantageous properties like high surface area and porous structure.
 Electrospinning is a simple method that uses an electric field that collects filaments by forcing polymer melts or solutions.
 SANs have been successfully created by using sodium polyacrylate and poly(vinyl alcohol) (PVA) as a polymer matrix, which is a water-soluble polymer that is highly hydrophilic.
 As a result of this method of fabrication, SANs created in a study displayed high rates of absorption due to the capillary phenomenon shown by their highly porous structures.
 Also, the cross-linking structure improved the water absorption ability of the SANs.
 Adding PVA in this case gave structural stability to the SAN and prevented it from being dissolved in water.
 Overall, sodium polyacrylate can be combined with PVA in a nanofiber to produce a strong and effective structure.

 This technology could have many applications in various industrial fields because of the fast and high absorbency as well as the sustainable structure of the SANs which was produced through relatively easy and simple processing methods.
 The SANs were very effective when absorbing water since there was an increase in the absorption area.
 The swelling ratio also increased because of the cross-links and highly porous nature of the nanowebs.

 Composites

-Clay-Polymer Hydrogels
+Clay–polymer hydrogels

 Studies have been conducted which observe the effect of the mechanical properties of hydrogels based on the amount of clay combined with the polymer.
-When combining polymers with clay, the results are promising, showing an increase in the elastic modulus and the tensile strength of clay-polymer hydrogels.
+When combining polymers with clay, the results are promising, showing an increase in the elastic modulus and the tensile strength of clay–polymer hydrogels.
 In general, combining inorganic substances with polymers can improve the electrical, mechanical, thermal, and gas barrier properties of materials like hydrogels.
 In order to obtain these results, ultra-high molecular mass polymers higher than a few millions are recommended to be used so that the mechanical properties can improve regardless of the type of polymer used.

-The mechanical properties for clay-polymer hydrogels have been studied including clay and polyethylene oxide (PEO) as well as clay and sodium polyacrylate (PAAS).
+The mechanical properties for clay–polymer hydrogels have been studied including clay and polyethylene oxide (PEO) as well as clay and sodium polyacrylate (PAAS).
 A study compared laponite/PEO and laponite/PAAS blend hydrogels.
 Laponite is a synthetic clay that has the ability to swell when placed in water.
 The results showed that both hydrogels have a similar elastic modulus.
 However, the tensile strength of laponite/PAAS is much stronger than laponite/PEO blend hydrogels.
-The reason for this difference is based on the clay-polymer interaction strength in each hydrogel blend.
+The reason for this difference is based on the clay–polymer interaction strength in each hydrogel blend.
 In laponite/PAAS, the interaction is much stronger compared to the laponite/PEO blend.